Overview

 We create a new feature to replace the output of or just_do_git.py application

-git checkout -b feature/replace_love_with_heart/USERNAME
+git checkout -b feature/improve_script_output_format

 2. Push the branch to the remote (analogous to the develop branch)